Virtual Headache Specialist

 Caution should be used with any kind of metal implants, similar to an MRI.
 If you have MRI safe implants of any kind in the head or neck, sTMS is felt to be safe to use.
 It is suggested that patients with implants affected by a magnetic field should not use this device.
 Examples of such implants include aneurysm clips or coils, cochlear implants, cerebral spinal fluid shunts, bullets or pellets lodged in the head or upper body, metal plates, screws, staples or sutures in skull, neck, shoulders, arms or hands, and facial tattoos with metallic ink.
 Dental implants, fillings or other dental appliances are okay to use the device.

-Patients with seizures aren’t an absolute contraindication for sTMS treatment, but caution is advised.
+Patients with seizures aren’t an absolute contraindication for SAVI Dual treatment, but caution is advised.
 The FDA listed seizure history as a “warning” in the FDA clearance label.
-You should not use this device if you have a cardiac pacemaker, vagus stimulator (VNS) or other implanted neurostimulator, implanted cardioverter defibrillator (ICD) or any implanted medical device that stimulates the body or uses any signal from the body.
+You should not use this device if you have a cardiac pacemaker, vagus nerve stimulator (VNS) or other implanted neurostimulator, implanted cardioverter defibrillator (ICD) or any implanted medical device that stimulates the body or uses any signal from the body.

 Prescribing Process:

-• Personalized clinical specialist (RN) support throughout treatment beginning as soon as the package arrives
+The monthly prescription includes unlimited acute and preventive doses/treatments, personalized clinical specialist (RN) support throughout treatment beginning as soon as the package arrives, and smart neuromodulation technology and automated diary.

 Insurance:

+SAVI Dual is fully covered by VA (Veterans Administration) health care benefits.
+It is a covered product with an expanding list of private payers and regional health systems.
 Insurance coverage varies on a state by state basis, but if a patient’s particular plan is not currently covering, it may instead require a prior authorization or Letter of Medical Necessity prior to coverage.
-Most FSA and HSA programs also cover the SAVI Dual.
+Most FSA and HSA programs cover SAVI Dual and other neuromodulation devices.

 CEFALY